apache/arrow/docs/source/format/CanonicalExtensions.rst

   <https://www.postgresql.org/docs/current/rowtypes.html>`_ that ascribe new
   semantics to existing types, somewhat like Arrow extension types.

-  The driver would be able to parse the underlying type in this case.
+  The driver would be able to parse the underlying bytes in this case.
-  However, the driver may still with to use the Unknown type.
+  However, the driver may still want to use the Unknown type.
 Consider the example in the PostgreSQL documentation above of a ``complex`` type.
+Simply mapping the type to a plain Arrow ``struct`` type would lose the semantics of that custom type, just like how an Arrow system deciding to treat all extension types by dropping the extension metadata would be undesirable.
+  Meanwhile, dynamically generating an extension type would also be wrong semantically - for instance, there may be an actual extension type that should be used.

-Just mapping the type to a plain Arrow ``struct`` type would lose the semantics of that custom type.
-In this case, the driver can use Unknown[Struct].
-The driver would never actually be able to directly support the type in this example, since these types are defined by database administrators, not by the developers.
+  Instead, the driver can use Unknown[Struct] to pass on the composite type info.
+The driver would never actually be able to directly support the type in this example, since these types are defined by database administrators, not by the developers, and the driver developers can never know about all these possibilities.

   An example of the extension metadata would be::